APNewsBreak: Nearly all states use drones for range of work

 Public transportation agencies are using drones in nearly every state, according to a survey obtained by The Associated Press ahead of its release Monday.
 The report from the American Association of State Highway and Transportation Officials shows a sharp increase in their use over the last few years, reflecting the rapid adoption of the technology by governments as well as hobbyists.

 In 2016, the nonprofit group found no state transportation agency was using drones on a daily basis.
 Now, 36 states have certified drone pilots on staff.
 When the survey was done this month, all but one state was using drones in some way.
-Since then, the lone holdout — Rhode Island — has purchased a drone, said Tony Dorsey, a spokesman for the group.
+Since then, the lone holdout — Rhode Island — has bought a drone, said Tony Dorsey, a spokesman for the group.

 The small, unmanned aircraft are often used for prosaic tasks, like inspecting bridges and roads.
 With sophisticated cameras and thermal technology, they can detect tiny cracks and identify potential potholes before they’re visible to the human eye.